Four Hours At The Capitol

 I agree with the point you are making about America and guns, but your conclusion does not relate to what happened or the applicable law in any way.

-Last edited: Nov 20, 2021
+Last edited by a moderator: Nov 20, 2021

 31. HenryHooter

-HenryHooter Reservist
+HenryHooter Guest

 For anyone suggesting that Rittenhouse would have been dealt with more harshly if he had been black, there is a near parallel case that shows that I am not mistaken in my take, that had he been black, he would not even have been arrested, let alone tried.
 Remember, Kyle Rittenhouse was arrested and charged despite prima faci videos (the same ones that led to his aquital) showing he was running away, and only acted in self defence when he had no other choice, and a charge sheet that appears more like it was written by his defence than a prosecutor.
 Timothy Simpkins, a black student in Texas, however walked away from his school and returned with a hand gun, and shot three people, one of them accidentally.